MicroEJ/docs/VEEPortingGuide/vgFont.rst

 ~~~~~~~~~

 MicroVG does not provide some Low Level API to make the distinction between a font loaded from different kind of memories (internal or external, byte-addressable or not).
-The Low Level implementation (:ref:`C Modules MicroVG and Freetype<section_vg_cco>`) features the font management from an external memory which is not byte-addressable when the VEE Port provides an implementation of the :ref:`section_externalresourceloader`.
+The Low Level implementation (:ref:`C Modules MicroVG and FreeType<section_vg_cco>`) features the font management from an external memory which is not byte-addressable when the VEE Port provides an implementation of the :ref:`section_externalresourceloader`.

 Configuration File
 ~~~~~~~~~~~~~~~~~~